Understanding Price Elasticity: The Key to Smart Pricing Strategies

 What is Price Elasticity?

-At its core, price elasticity measures how sensitive consumers are to price changes.
+At its core, price elasticity measures consumers' sensitivity to price changes.
 It helps answer questions like: "If I raise my prices, will my customers still buy my product?" or "If I lower my prices, will I sell enough additional units to make up for the lower price?"

 Definition and Concept of Price Elasticity of Demand